Capital gains tax on shares: what is it and how to mitigate it

 What is the current rate of capital gains tax on shares?

-In the 2023/24 tax year, there are currently four different rates of capital gains tax in the UK.
-The rates differ depending on the type of asset being disposed of (property has a different CGT rate to all other chargeable assets), and also the income tax band of the individual who has accrued the capital gain.
+In the 2024/25 tax year, there are only 2 main rates of capital gains tax in the UK.
+The rates differ depending on the type of asset being disposed of (carried interest has a different CGT rate to all other chargeable assets), and also the income tax band of the individual who has accrued the capital gain.

-It is worth noting that this could reduce to 0% if shares are held in certain tax efficient wrappers.
+It is worth noting that this could be reduced to 0% if shares are held in certain tax-efficient wrappers.

 CGT is levied on any profit an individual makes by disposing of an asset.
 'Disposing of' can include selling the asset, swapping it for something else, giving it away, or receiving compensation for it.